Madhumirra/Virtual-Motorcycle-Handlebar/README.md

 ## Contributors

 - Madhumirra R
-- Jayapreeti D

-Developed collaboratively as a computer vision project using Python, OpenCV, and MediaPipe.
+Developed  as a computer vision project using Python, OpenCV, and MediaPipe.

 ---